VPTAS claim form

 Fill in the claim form

 The claim form may be downloaded from this webpage.
-It is also available from many doctors’ clinics, rural and metropolitan hospitals and rural health regional offices.
+It is also available from many doctors’ clinics, rural and metropolitan hospitals and rural Department of Health and Human Services regional offices.

 The VPTAS claim form must be completed by an approved medical specialist